ShunSakurai/check_forbidden/README.md

 The "Enter (Return)" key can be used to invoke the focused widget.

-The shortcut keys are disabled when the cursor is in the entry fields.
-That allows you to type directly in the fields.
+The shortcut keys are disabled when the cursor is in the entry fields.That allows you to type directly in the fields.

 ## Answers to FAQ, and known issues and workarounds

 ### Word separation is not taken in account
-This program treats each segment just as a string.
-It does not distinguish each word.
+This program treats each segment just as a string.It does not distinguish each word.

 - "play" matches both "playing" and "display"

 ### Case sensitive
-This program is case-sensitive.
-If necessary, add terms to the CSV file in both upper and lower cases.
+This program is case-sensitive.If necessary, add terms to the CSV file in both upper and lower cases.

 ### Garbled display on Command Prompt
-Sometimes multi-byte characters on Windows Command Prompt seem garbled.
-To correct this, right click on the title bar, select "Properties / Font," and choose a larger font or another font.
-The quickest way to open the Properties may be to press Alt + Space and then P.
+Sometimes multi-byte characters on Windows Command Prompt seem garbled.To correct this, right click on the title bar, select "Properties / Font," and choose a larger font or another font.The quickest way to open the Properties may be to press Alt + Space and then P.

 ![Garbled](https://raw.github.com/wiki/ShunSakurai/check_forbidden/check_forbidden_garbled.png)

 ### _extract folder is not deleted

-_extract folders are created when opening the .mqxlz files.
-Sometimes the program fails to delete them, when an error happens.
-In that case, please delete them by yourself.
+_extract folders are created when opening the .mqxlz files.Sometimes the program fails to delete them, when an error happens.In that case, please delete them by yourself.

 ### &, >, and < are converted to special entities by memoQ